formbricks/oss.gg/README.md

   pnpm dev
 ```

-5. Run the Webhook Proxy
+5. Run the Webhook Proxy.
+To be able to do that please run this first:

+   `npm install -g smee-client`

+   and then replace the SME path in the command below before you run it:

 ```bash
   smee --url https://smee.io/<your-smee-path> --path /api/github-webhook --port 3000